hisunnymay/community/docs/guide/getting-started.md

 ## Deploy
 When chatbot pass the test, you can deploy your chat to production environment, either Framely hosted or public/private cloud of your choice.

+For the impatient, [you can get started now](https://framely.naturali.io).
+For the curious, read on.